-With support for contextual video, 360-degree artifact views, and high-resolution imagery, TIMELINE provides a compelling “touch friendly” means of presenting the many historical events that can frame an exhibition.
-And powerful information filtering tools allow visitors to browse thematically, or quickly pinpoint the information they seek.
+With support for contextual video, 360-degree artifact views, and high-resolution imagery, Timeline provides a compelling “touch friendly” means of presenting the many historical events that can frame an exhibition.
+And because support for content is practically limitless, powerful information filtering tools allow visitors to browse thematically, or quickly pinpoint the information they seek.

 - Clean intuitive interface designed specifically for museum touchscreens

 - Thematic filtering tabs and powerful search capabilities

 - Support for high-resolution images, video and QTVR-type rotatable artifact views

 - Curator-controlled content authoring through a friendly web-based content management system

 - Works equally well as a single-screen interactive or a larger multi-screen experience